MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Authenticating-Users-with-Active-Directory-Federation-Service.md

 # Authenticating Users with Active Directory Federation Services
 **Applies** to: [!INCLUDE[navcrete_md](includes/navcrete_md.md)] (Cummulative Update 14 and later), [!INCLUDE[navcorfu_md](includes/navcorfu_md.md)] (Cummulative Update 2 and later),  [!INCLUDE[nav2017](includes/nav2017.md)]

 [!INCLUDE[navnow](includes/navnow_md.md)] supports Active Directory Federation Services (AD FS) authentication for authenticating users, without having to use the Access Control Service (ACS).
-This article contains a walkthrough on how to set AD FS authentication in AD FS Management console, and how to configure it in [!INCLUDE[navnow](includes/navnow_md.md)].
+This article walks you through the steps about how to set up AD FS authentication in AD FS Management console, and then how to configure it in [!INCLUDE[navnow](includes/navnow_md.md)].

 >[!Note]
 >The steps in this article are based on using the AD FS version on Windows Server 2016, but should also work with earlier versions of AD FS.
 Be aware that some dialog box references in the steps might be slightly different in earlier versions of AD FS.